Will-Change/CHIP-8-Emulator/README.md

 # Compiling and Running
 on xcode:
 first install sdl2 if you dont have it already (brew install sdl2), then on xcode link the binary with the libraries(nothing, in build phase just select your sdl2 framework from /usr/local/Cellar).
-Now that you're set up just download any rom then run the program (i'll include some public domain roms in some directory later maybe).
+Now that you're set up just download any rom, then run the program (i'll include some public domain roms in some directory later, maybe i dont know).

 # References